 The Used Car Market in Canada

 Unsurprisingly, Canada has the largest automotive market outside of the United States in North America.
-Recently, there has been a trend toward lighter passenger vehicles and trucks among the Canadian auto buyer, and this trend continues to show signs of increasing in momentum.
+Recently, there has been a trend toward lighter passenger vehicles and trucks among the Canadian auto buyer.
+This trend continues to show signs of increasing in momentum.

 For those interested in importing used U.S. vehicles into Canada, there’s this interesting statistic provided by the United States Department of Commerce and the International Trade Administration: The average lifespan of vehicles on Canadian roadways is currently 11.5 years.
-This means that Canadians are growing increasingly accustomed to older-age vehicles, something that has been buttressing the used vehicle market there.
-Still, the economic recovery in North American over the past several years has led to an increased interest in new vehicles among Canadian auto buyers.
+Canadians are growing increasingly accustomed to older-age vehicles.
+Something that has been buttressing the used vehicle market there.
+The economic recovery in North American in recent years has led to increased interest in new vehicles among Canadian buyers.

 The Most Popular Used Vehicles in Canada

-As mentioned, light trucks are incredibly popular with Canadian auto buyers, something that presents an interesting opportunity for someone importing used vehicles into Canada from the United States.
-In fact, the two top best-selling vehicles in Canada for 2015 were two American-made light trucks: the Ford F-150 and the Dodge Ram.
+As mentioned, light trucks are incredibly popular with Canadian auto buyers.
+Something that presents an interesting opportunity for someone importing used vehicles into Canada from the United States.
+The two top best-selling vehicles in Canada for 2015 were two American-made light trucks.
+The Ford F-150 and the Dodge Ram.
 These are both two kinds of vehicles that can readily be located through online car auctions in the United States.

-When it comes to passenger vehicles, the Honda Civic reigns supreme, as popular in Canada as it is elsewhere around the globe.
-Of course, when importing Honda vehicles, as well as other Asian makes, one needs to remember that the import duty applies to vehicles not manufactured in a NAFTA member nation.
-Other notable vehicles that one might consider when importing used cars into Canada are the Dodge Grand Caravan and the Ford Escape, both of which enjoy sales that land them in the top-10 most popular vehicles in Canada.
+When it comes to passenger vehicles, the Honda Civic reigns supreme.
+They are as popular in Canada as it is elsewhere around the globe.
+When importing Honda vehicles, and other Asian makes, note that import duty applies to vehicles not manufactured in NAFTA nations.
+Other notable vehicles to consider when importing used cars into Canada are Dodge Grand Caravan and the Ford Escape.
+Both of them enjoy sales that land them in the top-10 most popular vehicles in Canada.